nicholashibberd/bouncing-vim/README.md

 ## <a name="plugins-list"></a>Third party plugins

+Install all the essential plugins with:
+`./vim-scripts/install-plugins`

 Install all the plugins (including the nice-to-have's) with:
-`./vim-scripts/install-plugins`
+`./vim-scripts/install-plugins-with-nice-to-haves`

+To install without prompts, use `./vim-scripts/install-plugins-noprompt` or `./vim-scripts/install-plugins-noprompt-with-nice-to-haves`.
+This can be useful when installing from scripts.
+You will need to pass the path to the home directory in this case.

 To install only the essentials, and only temporarily:
 * install with: `./vim-scripts/tmp-plugins-install`.